 And I wonder, why?
 Why do I have to offer a reason for quitting?
 Like what I’m doing is just so crazy that there just has to be a logical reason for doing it?
 Why do people need to know?

-And, more incredulously, why, when I give a reason, do some feel the need to people mock my reason?
-Scoff at my personal decision to give up drinking.
+And, more incredulously, why, when I give a reason, do some feel the need to question my reason?
+Wonder about my true intent.
 They do, and they have.
-And… more will.
+And…likely…more will.
 They want to know why, and then if it’s not a reason that they’re expecting or that works for them, they dismiss it.

 Which is why… you really don’t need to know why.
 My why is my own.